vesuxyz/docs/docs/curators/vaults/tooling.md

 Certain operational processes of Vesu Vaults can be automated to reduce the overhead both for vault curators and managers.
 All Vesu Vaults, and curators, have access to the following default automations:
 - __Assets under Management__ reporting through the __AuM Oracle__
-- Redemption claims on behalf of users

-Other processes that can be automated include:

 - Claiming of user redemptions
-- Rebalancing of a strategy

 Please reach out to us, if you want to explore automating more processes for your vault strategy.